 Water damage can be expensive to repair, but early detection and prevention measures can make a huge difference.
 Here are a few things you can do to prevent water damage.

-Fix issues quickly.
+• Fix issues quickly.
 If your home does develop a leak or any issue that could cause water damage, address the problem quickly.
 Cut off the water and call a plumber as soon as possible.
+Consider getting a home warranty with roof coverage to help fix any issues.

 Our Conclusion

 A single incident of water damage can cause homeowners or insurance companies thousands of dollars.
-Of the 5.8% of insured homes that filed a claim from 2016 to 2020, 1.6% of them experienced a loss related to water damage or freezing each year.
+Of the 5.8% of insured homes that filed a claim from 2018 to 2022, an average of about 25% of those experienced a loss related to water damage or freezing.
 According to III statistics, only damage from wind and hail is more likely.

 Fortunately, homeowners can take several steps to prevent or mitigate water damage.
-Start by learning what water damage looks like and how to turn off your water in an emergency.
+We recommend learning what water damage looks like and how to turn off your water in an emergency.
 Then, invest in regular home maintenance, including gutter cleaning and regular HVAC inspections.
 Pay attention to water damage warning signs and address small issues promptly before they grow into more expensive problems.

 To share feedback or ask a question about this article, send a note to our Reviews Team at reviews@thisoldhousereviews.com.